espocrm/documentation/docs/administration/portal.md

 ## Portal Roles

-Portal roles are similar to regular roles in EspoCRM but with a few distinctions.
+Portal Roles are similar to regular Roles in EspoCRM but with a few distinctions.

 * not-set ‒ Denies access.
 * own ‒ Records created by the user.
 E.g. a portal user created some case and this case is owned by this user.
 * account ‒ Records related to the account the portal user is related to.
 Relation (link) should be named `account` or `accounts`.
 * contact ‒ Records related to the contact the portal user is related to.
 Relation (link) should be named `contact` or `contacts`.

-*Assigned User* and *Teams* fields are read-only for portal users.
+The *Assigned User* and *Teams* fields are read-only for portal users.

-Portal roles can be applied to:
+Portal Roles can be applied to:

 * Portal ‒ all users of the portal will receive this role (multiple roles applied to one Portal are merged into one);
 * Portal User ‒ to grant certain users specific permissions.